 ASSISTANCE WITH HEARING

-The Festival Theatre has a Sennheiser infrared system available in all areas of the auditorium.
+The Festival Theatre has a Sennheiser infrared system available in central areas of the auditorium.
+Box office will happily advise you on the best seats for reception.
 Headsets can be collected, free of charge, from the cloakroom on the lower ground floor mezzanine of the Festival Theatre.
 A Sennheiser personal loop system is available for hearing aid users.

 Assistance dogs are most welcome at our venues.
 We will be pleased to look after them during the performance if required.
 Water bowls are available at both theatres.